 Archeology has given us an insight into our violent past.
 We have discovered that the first humans, in the period we call pre-history, picked up sticks and rocks to strike at each other in spite, anger or for gain.
 Ever since those early days of humankind, we have been constantly trying to outdo each other by developing deadlier weapons.
 But where did it all begin is a question that I would like to briefly address first.

 The Stone Age conjures up images of the first humans clubbing each other to death over the head with clubs and stones.
 In fact I would imagine that anything that wasn’t ‘bolted down’ was fair game.
 Sticks, for example, were also used as the first spears.
 They were crudely sharpened and their ends were fire-hardened.
 However, in time, these first spears were fixed with a blade made from a small piece of flint.
 However arguably the most sort after weapon during prehistoric times would have been the flint axe.
 Used at first as a tool or hand axe it became a lethal weapon once it was attached to a hilt or grip.
-The flint is arguably the worlds first versatile tool that created arrowheads, spear tips, knives or the flint axe head as seen above in the diagram.
+The flint is arguably the worlds first versatile tool that created arrowheads, spear tips, knives or the flint axe head as seen below in the diagram.

 Out of interest I would like to pose a question ….Did the human race evolve because of our innate violent nature or because of the weapons we crafted?
 This is, of course, not a new question, but one that many have asked over time.
 Some claim to have the definitive answer, while others are still searching for the truth.